mesosphere/reactjs-components/README.md

   npm install --save reactjs-components
 `

-2. Initiate within the file you want to use a component in
+2. Import the component that you want to use
 ```js
   // es6
   import {Modal} from 'reactjs-components';